MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 Fixing error which prevent the script from starting. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2581*

 ### NOTES
+**COUNTY BURIAL APPLICATION**
+Update to the script that will autofill date of death and asset information from STAT.
+New fields for case noting additional detail including service type, place and amount.
+Place for contact person information.
+The script now has an option to create a Word Document with information about the application as much of this process happens outside of MAXIS. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2577*

 **CSR**
 Now follows same logic as CAF, if the earned or unearned income fields have data entered the worker must input notes on income. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2551*

 **EXPEDITED SCREENING**
 Corrected 10/16 utility deduction amount. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2570*

+**HCAPP**
+Gave agencies the option to have verification's needed at the top or the bottom of the case note (Similar to option in CAF). *Completed by Roy Walz (@RoyStearns from Stearns County) Resolves Issue #2606*

+**HC RENEWAL**
+Gave agencies the option to have verification's needed at the top or the bottom of the case note (Similar to option in CAF). *Completed by Roy Walz (@RoyStearns from Stearns County) Resolves Issue #2607*

+### NOTICES
+**SNAP E AND T LETTER**
+FOR HENNEPIN COUNTY USERS ONLY: removed date restriction for using the Somali language orientation, and updated verbiage on how users select this option. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2599*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Scripts retired in this release